fbpx

 • The victim was trespassing when the slip and fall occurred.

-• The victim’s slip and fall occurred in a clearly marked off-limits area.
+• The victim’s slip and fall occurred in a marked off-limits area.

 • The cause of the slip and fall didn’t reasonably warrant signs or warning.